stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 |:----------------:|:------------------------------------:|:--------------------------------:|
 |      500MB       |              Unlimited               |          1GB per Month           |

+## Artifact Caching to Reduce Transfers

 Depending on the number of developers, it is usually best practice to run a local Maven repository proxy such as [JFrog Artifactory](https://jfrog.com/artifactory/) or [Sonotype Nexus](https://www.sonatype.com/products/sonatype-nexus-repository) which will download files once and cache subsequent requests.
-This will minimize the metered transfers, but it is still quite easy to exceed 1GB/month with frequent releases.
+This will minimize the metered transfers, but it remains easy to exceed 1GB/month with frequent releases.

-## Bypassing GitHub Transfer Limits
+## Bypassing Transfer Limits

 GitHub Packages has restrictive transfer limits, but alternative means exist.
 GitHub will allow unlimited transfers within a GitHub Action, so transferring files during CI/CD is a practical workaround.
 This is written about in the article [Data Transfers and Egress within a GitHub Action]({% post_url 2024-01-24-data-transfers-egress-github-actions %})

 # GitHub Packages Maven via URL